Bed Smart 101

 Contouring: How the mattress cradles your body, providing targeted support and pressure relief.
 Memory foam is known for its contouring properties.

 Edge Support: Defines how well a mattress supports weight at its edges.
-Crucial for those who sit or sleep near the edge.
+A well supported edge makes the mattress feel larger by reducing any roll off sensations near the edges.

 Extra Firm: A mattress with very minimal give.
 This firmness is ideal for certain back and stomach sleepers.